syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

 {% highlight c# tabtitle="UWP" %}
 //DocIO doesn't support updating table of contents in UWP platform.
 {% endhighlight %}

-{% highlight c# tabtitle="C# [Cross-platform]" %}
-//Create a new Word document.
-using (WordDocument document = new WordDocument())
-{
-    //Add a section to the Word document.
-    IWSection section = document.AddSection();
-    //Add a paragraph to the created section.
-    IWParagraph paragraph = section.AddParagraph();
-    //Append the TOC field with LowerHeadingLevel and UpperHeadingLevel to determine the TOC entries.
-    TableOfContent tableOfContent = paragraph.AppendTOC(1, 3);
-    //Set lower heading level for TOC.
-    tableOfContent.LowerHeadingLevel = 2;
-    //Set upper heading level for TOC.
-    tableOfContent.UpperHeadingLevel = 5;
-    //Enable a flag to use default heading styles in TOC entries. tableOfContent.UseHeadingStyles = true;
-    //Enable a flag to show page numbers in TOC entries. tableOfContent.IncludePageNumbers = true;
-    //Disable a flag to align page numbers after the TOC entries. tableOfContent.RightAlignPageNumbers = false;
-    //Disable a flag to preserve TOC entries without hyperlinks. tableOfContent.UseHyperlinks = false;
-    //Add a paragraph to the section.
-    paragraph = section.AddParagraph();
-    //Append text.
-    paragraph.AppendText("First ");
-    //Append line break.
-    paragraph.AppendBreak(BreakType.LineBreak);
-    paragraph.AppendText("Chapter");
-    //Enable a flag to include newline characters in TOC entries. tableOfContent.IncludeNewLineCharacters = true;
-    //Set a built-in heading style.
-    paragraph.ApplyStyle(BuiltinStyle.Heading2);
-    //Add a section to the Word document. section = document.AddSection();
-    //Add a paragraph to the section.
-    paragraph = section.AddParagraph();
-    //Append text.
-    paragraph.AppendText("Second ");
-    paragraph.AppendText("Chapter");
-    //Set a built-in heading style.
-    paragraph.ApplyStyle(BuiltinStyle.Heading1);
-    //Add a section to the Word document. section = document.AddSection();
-    paragraph = section.AddParagraph();
-    paragraph.AppendText("Third ");
-    paragraph.AppendText("Chapter");
-    //Set a built-in heading style.
-    paragraph.ApplyStyle(BuiltinStyle.Heading2);
-    section = document.AddSection();
-    paragraph = section.AddParagraph();
-    paragraph.AppendText("Fourth ");
-    paragraph.AppendText("Chapter");
-    //Set a built-in heading style.
-    paragraph.ApplyStyle(BuiltinStyle.Heading3);
-    //Add the text to the new paragraph of the section. section.AddParagraph().AppendText("AdventureWorks Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");
-    //Add a paragraph to the section.
-    paragraph = section.AddParagraph();
-    //Set outline level for paragraph.
-    paragraph.ParagraphFormat.OutlineLevel = OutlineLevel.Level2;
-    //Append text.
-    paragraph.AppendText("Outline Level Paragraph");
-    //Enable a flag to consider outline level paragraphs in TOC entries. tableOfContent.UseOutlineLevels = true;
-    //Add a section to the Word document. section = document.AddSection();
-    //Add a paragraph to the section.
-    paragraph = section.AddParagraph();
-    //Append a field to the paragraph.
-    paragraph.AppendField("Table of Entry Field", FieldType.FieldTOCEntry);
-    //Enable a flag to use table entry fields in TOC entries. tableOfContent.UseTableEntryFields = true;
-    //Update the table of contents.
-    document.UpdateTableOfContents();
-    //Saves the Word document to MemoryStream
-    MemoryStream stream = new MemoryStream();
-    document.Save(stream, FormatType.Docx);
-    //Closes the document
-    document.Close();
-}
-{% endhighlight %}

 {% endtabs %}